uknadkarni/lfcs/lfcs-module-1.md

 Note: Remember to create the directory `/var/log/journal` to store the journal persistently Use `systemctl force-reload systemd-journald` to reload the journal

-## Lesson 8: GBasic Kernel Management
+## Lesson 8: Basic Kernel Management
 ### Working with kernel modules
 `lsmod` lists kernel modules that are currently loaded
 `modinfo` provides more info about modules